-GEOG 202: A Geography of the United States and Canada
+GEO\ 202: A Geography of the United States and Canada (formerly GEOG 202)

 A regional study of the environmental, cultural, political and economic patterns that give character to the different parts of the U.S. and Canada.
 Historical and contemporary factors are considered to determine the place of this region in the modern world, with a focus on the changing role of the U.S. in the global marketplace.
 [L,S] (Sp) 3 credits